Brazil's Leader Faces ‘Crimes Against Humanity’ Charge Over COVID

-Category: World Politics Hits: 7Matt Williams, The Conversation A Brazilian congressional panel has recommended that President Jair Bolsonaro be charged with “crimes against humanity” over his alleged bungling of the country’s response to the COVID-19 pandemic.
+Category: World Politics Hits: 12Matt Williams, The Conversation A Brazilian congressional panel has recommended that President Jair Bolsonaro be charged with “crimes against humanity” over his alleged bungling of the country’s response to the COVID-19 pandemic.
 The near-1,200 page report, formally presented on Oct.
 20, 2021, holds Bolsonaro culpable for worsening a crisis that has to date killed some 600,000 Brazilians, outlining how his failed policies allowed the virus to spread among the population.
 The president denies any wrongdoing.
 An earlier draft had called for Bolsonaro to be indicted for homicide and genocide as well, given how the ravages of the coronavirus have disproportionately hit Brazil’s Indigenous groups.
 But those charges were dropped from the final report.

 Read more https://crooksandliars.com/2021/10/brazils-leader-faces-crimes-against